danielduffield/trackslash-audio-ripper/README.md

-# audio-slicer
+# trackslash-audio-ripper
-A website for music fans who want to download pre-sliced audio from Youtube.
+A web app for music fans who want to slice audio from a Youtube video into tracks for download.

 ![TrackSlash Demo](/demo/trackslash-demo.gif?raw=true "TrackSlash Demonstration")